plomgrading/plom/doc/source/preparing_an_assessment.rst

 You can use the ``label`` field in the specification (see :ref:`Creating a spec`) to *display* the two questions as "5(a)" and "5(b)".

-Currently there is an additional constraint: each question must begin on a new page.
-We anticipate relaxing this requirement in the future.
+There can be more than one question on a page; any shared pages will be duplicated during marking (that is, each marker will get their own copy for annotating).
+Any questions sharing a page will be drawn from the same version.

-Note that questions can span multiple pages, even in a multi-versioned assessment.
+Questions can also span multiple pages, even in a multi-versioned assessment.